Temporal Knowledge Graph Forecasting with Neural ODE: Experiments

-Integrated Crisis Early Warning System (ICEWS) \cite{DVN/28075_2015} is a dateset containing political events over time.
-We use three ICEWS datasets, namely ICEWS14, ICEWS18, and ICEWS05-15, for model evaluation.
-ICEWS14 contains all the events occurring in 2014, while ICEWS18 contains all the events from January 1, 2018, to October 31, 2018.
-ICEWS05-15 is a long-term dataset that contains the events between 2005 to 2015.
-Global Database of Events, Language, and Tone (GDELT) \cite{leetaru2013gdelt} is a database recording all the events driving our global society every second of every day.
-We also use a subset of the complete database.
-The GDELT dataset used in our work contains all the data from January 1, 2018, to January 31, 2018.
-WIKI and YAGO are two datasets extracted from Wikipedia and the English WordNet dataset \cite{miller1995wordnet}, respectively.
-We use the preprocessed version proposed in \cite{jin2019recurrent}.
-We follow the dataset split strategy in \cite{jin2019recurrent}.
-For every dataset except ICEWS14, we split it by timestamps into three parts, i.e. $80\%-10\%-10\%$ (training-validation-test).
-For ICEWS14, we follow the split from \cite{trivedi2017knowevolve}, i.e. $50\%-50\%$ (training-test).
-The detailed statistics of the datasets are presented in Appendix B.1.
+We use five benchmark datasets to evaluate TANGO: 1) ICEWS14 \cite{trivedi2017knowevolve} 2) ICEWS18 \cite{DVN/28075_2015} 3) ICEWS05-15 \cite{garcia-duran-etal-2018-learning} 4) YAGO \cite{mahdisoltani2013yago3} 5) WIKI \cite{leblay2018deriving}.
+Integrated Crisis Early Warning System (ICEWS) \cite{DVN/28075_2015} is a dataset consisting of timestamped political events, e.g., (\textit{Barack Obama}, \textit{visit}, \textit{India}, 2015-01-25).
+Specifically, ICEWS14 contains events occurring in 2014, while ICEWS18 contains events from January 1, 2018, to October 31, 2018.
+ICEWS05-15 is a long-term dataset that contains the events between 2005 and 2015.
+WIKI and YAGO are two subsets extracted from Wikipedia and YAGO3 \cite{mahdisoltani2013yago3}, respectively.
+The details of each dataset and the dataset split strategy are provided in Appendix \ref{app: dataset statistics}.